ethereum/EIPs/EIPS/eip-vnft.md

 Since a VNFT token is ERC-721 compatible, it has ID level transfer and units level transfer.

-The ID level transfer should obey ERC721 transfer rules with neither restrictions nor special treatments.
+The ID level transfer SHOULD obey ERC721 transfer rules with neither extra restrictions nor special treatments.

-The units level transfer has two type of interfaces, and both have safe and unsafe version:
+The units level transfer has two types of interfaces, and both have safe and unsafe versions:

 ```solidity